AnaHaa/tehtava_v/README.md

 ### `npm install`
 ### `npm start`

-Made by Antti Haarala as a MVP ( Mininum viable product )
+Made by Antti Haarala as a MVP ( Minimum viable product )